GaseousIce/hyprland-dots/README.md

 Contributions are welcome!
 Open issues or submit pull requests to improve these dotfiles or add new features.

+## TODO
+- [ ] Convert it into a stow repo for easy management
+- [ ] Create a simple install script to easily install with dependencies

 ## License

 This repository is licensed under the [MIT License](LICENSE).